kwonus/Quelle/Quelle-AVX.md

 $my-label-cannot-contain-spaces

-Which is equivalent to executing these labeled statements:
+Which is equivalent to these statements:

 %span::7  %exact::true + eternal power + godhead